Fairey Barracuda

 The Fairey Barracuda was a British carrier-borne torpedo and dive bomber designed by Fairey Aviation.
-It was the first aircraft of this type operated by the Royal Navy's Fleet Air Arm (FAA) to be fabricated entirely from metal.
+It was the first aircraft of this type operated by the Fleet Air Arm (FAA) of the Royal Navy to be fabricated entirely from metal.

 The Barracuda was developed as a replacement for the Fairey Albacore biplanes.
 Development was protracted due to the original powerplant intended for the type, the Rolls-Royce Exe, being cancelled.
 It was replaced by the less powerful Rolls-Royce Merlin engine.
 On 7 December 1940, the first Fairey prototype conducted its maiden flight.
 Early testing revealed it to be somewhat underpowered.
-However, the definitive Barracuda Mk II had a more powerful model of the Merlin engine, while later versions were powered by the larger and even more powerful Rolls-Royce Griffon engine.
+The definitive Barracuda Mk II had a more powerful model of the Merlin engine, while later versions were powered by the larger and even more powerful Rolls-Royce Griffon engine.
 The type was ordered in bulk to equip the FAA.
-In addition to Fairey's own production line, Barracudas were also built by Blackburn Aircraft, Boulton Paul, and Westland Aircraft.
+In addition to Fairey's production line, Barracudas were also built by Blackburn Aircraft, Boulton Paul and Westland Aircraft.